Shan-Yuan Teng

 [ CV ]

-Shan-Yuan Teng is a 5th-year PhD student in Computer Science at the University of Chicago advised by Prof. Pedro Lopes.
-Shan-Yuan’s research aims at advancing a new generation of haptic interfaces (e.g., those that can create the sense of touch, forces, etc.) that exhibit properties that we became used to expecting from our mobile phones & wearables, such as extreme mobility, availability anytime, etc. To advance haptics into this new territory and grant it these novel properties, Shan-Yuan engineers custom-made interactive devices that, for instance: allow to feel touch in mixed reality without encumbering our fingerpads, or come with virtually infinite battery life.
-Shan-Yuan has published this work as 14 papers (six as the first author) at top Human-Computer Interaction (HCI) conferences including ACM CHI & UIST, with two Best Paper Awards and four Honorable Mention Awards.
+Shan-Yuan Teng is a PhD candidate in Computer Science at the University of Chicago advised by Prof. Pedro Lopes.
+Shan-Yuan’s research aims at advancing a new generation of haptic devices (e.g., those that can create a programmable sense of touch, forces, etc.) to exhibit properties that we became used to expect from our mobile & wearable devices, such as extreme mobility, availability anytime, etc. To advance haptics into this new territory, Shan-Yuan engineers custom-made interactive devices that, for instance, allow us to feel touch in Augmented/Mixed Reality (AR/MR/XR) without encumbering our dexterity in the real world; or support manual interactions for blind users.
+Shan-Yuan has published these works at top Human-Computer Interaction (HCI) conferences including ACM CHI & UIST (17 papers, 8 as the first author), with two Best Paper Awards & five Honorable Mention Awards.
+Shan-Yuan has also demonstrated works at SIGGRAPH & IEEE Haptics.

 -